-Defending champion Swiatek into Indian Wells semi
+Defending champion Swiatek into Indian Wells semis

 The defending champion won eight consecutive games en route to a comprehensive victory in California.

+In the men's doubles, Britain's Neal Skupski and Dutch partner Wesley Koolhof beat Jamie Murray and Michael Venus 6-3 6-3 to reach the semi-finals.

+They will meet Edouard Roger-Vasselin and Santiago Gonzalez in the last four after their 2-6 6-2 10-7 victory over Briton Lloyd Glasspool and partner Harri Heliovaara.

-Winner of the French and US Opens last year, Swiatek will face Wimbledon champion Elena Rybakina on Friday.
+The winner of the French and US Opens last year, Swiatek will play Wimbledon champion Elena Rybakina on Friday.

-Kazakhstan's Rybakina, who beat the Czech Republic's Karlina Muchova 7-6 (7-4) 2-6 6-4 in her quarter-final, knocked Swiatek out of the Australian Open in January.
+Kazakhstan's Rybakina, who beat the Czech Republic's Karolina Muchova 7-6 (7-4) 2-6 6-4 in her quarter-final, knocked Swiatek out of the Australian Open in January.

 Swiatek, who beat Briton Emma Raducanu in the fourth round, is looking to become just the second woman, after Martina Navratilova in 1990 and 1991, to win back-to-back titles at this tournament.

-Cirstea recovered an early break and batted off a break point to level the opening set at 2-2 before Swiatek steamed through the next eight games.
+Cirstea recovered an early break and batted off a break point to level the opening set at 2-2 before Swiatek steamed through the next eight games on the way to a comfortable victory in one hour and 22 minutes.

-Swiatek powered to two breaks of serve early in the second set before Cirstea clawed one back then held for 4-2, but the top seed is yet to lose a set at the tournament and sailed to a comfortable victory in one hour 22 minutes.

-Earlier on Thursday, Rybakina started slowly against Muchova, failing to convert five break points in the first set but eventually forcing a tie-brea, which she won after the 26-year-old's double fault.

 Meanwhile, Greece's Maria Sakkari rallied from a set and a break down to beat Petra Kvitova 4-6 7-5 6-1 to secure a second consecutive Indian Wells semi-final spot.